davidedg/QRadar-notes/LAB_extend_trial_license/readme.md

-# Trial license extension for QRadar 7.4+
+# Trial license extension

-Quick and dirty way to extend trial license for QRadar 7.4.x labs
+Quick and dirty way to extend trial license for lab use

 \
-\
 **!!!
 DISCLAIMER !!!**
 ------------------------
-Needless to say, this is just for **lab environments** (AIO 3199) - use at your own risk !!!
+Needless to say, this is just for **lab environments** - use at your own risk !!!
 ------------------------
 \
 Export current license data into a csv file:

 	mkdir license
 	cd license
 	psql -U qradar -c "\COPY (SELECT * FROM license_key) TO 'license_key_original.csv'  WITH DELIMITER ';' CSV HEADER;"

 \
 Extract the current expiration date and extend it: